 These are the most expensive systems to purchase, with installation also usually being more expensive when compared to gas or electric hot water systems.
 They should be facing in a northerly direction to ensure you receive the most benefit out of these systems.
-These systems are often cheaper to operate when compared to electric and gas hot water systems.
-However, they do often depend on the individual property as the location of the panels is critical.
+A four-person family usually needs around 4 square metres of solar panel surface area and a minimum 300 litre tank.

-When choosing the best hot water system, it comes down to what you would like in your home, your long term plans, and the current budget you’re working within.
+When choosing the best hot water system, it comes down to what you would like in your home, your long-term plans, and the current budget you’re working within.
 We strive to provide you with a few different options that we think would work best for your situation.

 Hot Water Needs Aren’t Changing?
 Get A Like-for-like Replacement

 When people are looking at replacing their current hot water heater, we can often recommend a straight swap option, whereby we replace the water heating system with a like-for-like system, whilst using the existing valves.
 This is the perfect solution for those whose hot water usage needs haven’t changed, and want a cost-effective replacement for their old system.
 However, we do recommend replacing the valves before swapping out your hot water system.
 That way you’ve got peace of mind that your system will be fully functional following installation and you won’t be calling your plumber a week later with another problem.